 (1) If these physician's orders are received verbally, they must be confirmed in writing within a reasonable time frame.
 An agency must adopt and enforce a policy on the time frame for the countersignature of a physician's verbal orders.
 Medical orders for home staff-assisted dialysis must be revised as necessary but reviewed and updated at least every six months.

 (2) The initial orders for home staff-assisted dialysis must be received prior to the first treatment and must cover all pertinent diagnoses, including mental status, prognosis, functional limitations, activities permitted, nutritional requirements, medications and treatments, and any safety measures to protect against injury.
-Orders for home staff-assisted dialysis must include frequency and length of treatment, target weight, type of dialyzer, dialysate, dialysate flow rate, heparin dosage, and blood flow rate, and must specify the level of preparation required for the caregiver, such as a licensed vocational nurse or registered nurse.
+Orders for home staff-assisted dialysis must include frequency and length of treatment, target weight, type of dialyzer, dialysate, dialysate flow rate, heparin dosage, and blood flow rate, and must specify the level of preparation required for the caregiver, such as an LVN or RN.

 (q) Client care plan.
 The client care plan must be developed after consultation with the client and the client's family by the interdisciplinary team.
-The interdisciplinary team must include the physician, the registered nurse, the dietitian, and the qualified social worker responsible for planning the care delivered to the home staff-assisted dialysis patient.
+The interdisciplinary team must include the physician, the RN, the dietitian, and the qualified social worker responsible for planning the care delivered to the home staff-assisted dialysis patient.

-(1) The initial client care plan must be completed by the interdisciplinary team within ten calendar days after the first home dialysis treatment.
+(1) The initial client care plan must be completed by the interdisciplinary team within 10calendar days after the first home dialysis treatment.

 (2) The client care plan must implement the medical orders and must include services to be rendered, such as the identification of problems, methods of intervention, and the assignment of health care personnel.